Rafael Cortijo: Later career

 By 1954, Cortijo was a member of "El Combo".
 His big break with the group came when El Combo's leader and pianist, Mario Román, left the band to Cortijo expecting to return to the band after a New York gig with Myrta Silva.
 Román never returned to the band in pursuit of other interests in New York's Latin music scene.
 Ismael Rivera, then the lead singer of Lito Peña's Orquesta Panamericana, joined Cortijo's orchestra known as Cortijo y su Combo in 1955.
 From then until 1960, his orchestra played live on Puerto Rican television shows (sometime in the 1960s, they became the house band at La Taberna India).
+They were the first Afroboricua (Black Puerto Rican) band to appear on Puerto Rican television.

 Later on, Cortijo created another orchestra, "El Bonche" (Rafael Cortijo Y Su Bonche), where he was joined by his adopted niece, Fe Cortijo.
-Fe then became a well known singer on her own.
+Fe then became a well-known singer on her own.
 Marvin Santiago became part of Cortijo's line-up around this time.
 With the group, Marvin Santiago recorded "Ahí Na Má!
-Put It There" (1968).Santiago's first recorded tracks appeared on Rafael Cortijo Y Su Bonche's album "Ahí Na Má!
+Put It There" (1968).
+Santiago's first recorded tracks appeared on Rafael Cortijo Y Su Bonche's album "Ahí Na Má!
 Put It There", released in 1968.
-Two of the tracks recorded where Santiago provided lead vocals, "Vasos En Colores" and "La Campana Del Lechón", were later recorded by Santiago as a solo artist.
-Santiago provided background vocals on other tracks from the album.
+Two of the tracks recorded on which Santiago provided lead vocals, "Vasos en Colores" and "La Campana del Lechón", were later recorded by Santiago as a solo artist.
+Santiago provided background vocals on other tracks on this the album.
 Santiago also provided lead vocals for "Vasos En Colores" and "La Campana Del Lechón", which were later recorded by Santiago as a solo artist.

 Cortijo and Rivera went on to live in New York City.
-Cortijo, then, soon returned to Puerto Rico, where the composer, Tite Curet Alonso, forged a friendship with the impoverished star and helped Cortijo produce a comeback album.
+Cortijo soon returned to Puerto Rico where the composer Tite Curet Alonso forged a friendship with the impoverished star and helped Cortijo produce a comeback album.

 Cortijo y su Combo

-In 1954, Cortijo y su Combo was composed of Rafael Ithier on piano, Cortijo on timbal, Roberto Roena on bongo, Martín Quiñones on congas, Eddie Pérez (the "female" voice of the choros) and as singer the sonero Ismael Rivera.
-In addition to Miguel Cruz on bass, Kito Vélez and Mario Cora played trumpet.
+In 1954, Cortijo y su Combo was composed of Rafael Ithier on piano, Cortijo on timbal, Roberto Roena on bongó, Martín Quiñones on congas, Miguel Cruz on bass, Kito Vélez and Mario Cora on trumpets, Eddie Pérez (the "female" voice of the coros, i.e., chorus) and as lead singer Ismael Rivera.

-“Aside from its strikingly new musical sound and best-selling recordings, Cortijo y su Combo was also an act, an all-black performative presence on the cultural stage that had the effect of challenging many of the long-held values and prejudices of the national culture.
-Most significantly, they achieved immense and startling visibility on television – starring frequently in memorable showcase appearances in popular shows such as La Taberna India and El show del Mediodía.”
+The group made appearances on television shows such as La Taberna India and El show del Mediodía.

 Ismael Rivera recorded the following songs with Cortijo y su Combo: